-In seven of his first eight seasons, he’s had a wrestler win an ACC title and five times has had a wrestler named Most Outstanding Wrestler at the ACC Championships, inlcuding each of the past three seasons.
+In seven of his first eight seasons, Dresser had a wrestler win an ACC title, and on five occasions, he had a wrestler named Most Outstanding Wrestler at the ACC Championships, including each of the past three seasons.
 In 2007, it was Jon Bonilla-Bowman who won the ACC title at 157 pounds and, in 2009, Matt Epperly came out of nowhere to win the 165-pound class and advance to the NCAA Championships.
-In 2012, Pete Yates won the 165-pound title, pulling a major upset in the final to earn the honor before Jarrod Garnett earned the honor at 125 pounds after rolling through his bracket in 2013.
-In 2014, Devin Carter returned from a devasting injury midway through the season to help lead the Hokies to a title at 141 pounds and take home the hardware for Most Outstanding Wrestler.
+In 2012, Pete Yates won the 165-pound title, pulling a major upset in the final to earn the honor.
+Jarrod Garnett earned the honor at 125 pounds after rolling through his bracket in 2013.
+In 2014, Devin Carter returned from a devastating injury midway through the season to help lead the Hokies to a title.
+He won the gold medal at 141 pounds and took home the hardware for Most Outstanding Wrestler.

 In the past three seasons, Tech’s stock has risen on the national scene.
-In 2011-12, six Tech wrestlers qualified for the NCAA Championships and the Hokies finished tied for 11th place.
-Carter finished fifth at 133 pounds and Yates took fifth at 165 pounds as both earned All-America honors.
+In 2011-12, six Tech wrestlers qualified for the NCAA Championships, and the Hokies finished tied for 11th place.
+Carter finished fifth at 133 pounds and Yates took fifth at 165 pounds, as both earned All-America honors.
 Carter was also named the ACC’s Wrestler of the Year after the season.
-The 2012-13 was even better as the Hokies won their first ACC team title, all 10 wrestlers qualified for the NCAA Championships for the first time in program history, Tech finished 10th at NCAAs and a program-best four wrestlers were crowned All-Americans.
-Last season saw the Hokies take a big step as they finished eighth at the NCAA Championships with three All-Americans, including Carter, who became the first national finalist in program history.
+The 2012-13 season was even better, as the Hokies won their first ACC team title and all 10 wrestlers qualified for the NCAA Championships for the first time in program history.
+Tech finished 10th at the NCAAs, and a program-best four wrestlers were crowned All-Americans.
+Last season saw the Hokies take a big step, as they finished eighth at the NCAA Championships, with three All-Americans, including Carter, who became the first national finalist in program history.

 In 2008-09, his team broke all sorts of school records, including dual meet wins (20) and NCAA qualifiers (8).
 Tech also had upset road wins against No. 17 Michigan and No. 6 Central Michigan.
 In 2009-10, he coached four ACC champions and helped lead Chris Diaz to an All-American finish at Nationals.

-The 2010-11 year may have been the program’s finest dual meet team as Dresser led the team to a runner-up finish at the prestigious NWCA/Cliff Keen National Duals after upsets of Oklahoma State and Wisconsin.
-That propelled the Hokies’ into the national scene as they went on to finish sixth in the country in the dual meet poll.
+The 2010-11 year may have been the program’s finest dual meet team, as Dresser led the team to a runner-up finish at the prestigious NWCA/Cliff Keen National Duals after upsets of Oklahoma State and Wisconsin.
+That propelled the Hokies onto the national scene, as they went on to finish sixth in the country in the dual meet poll.
 Three wrestlers won ACC titles and seven qualified for the NCAA Championships.

-Dresser’s recruiting has taken off as the Hokies have had a top-25 recruiting class in each year Dresser’s been at the helm, including six classes rated in the top 11 nationally and the No. 2 class as ranked by InterMat for the 2013 recruiting class.
+Dresser’s recruiting has taken off as the Hokies have had a top-25 recruiting class in each year Dresser has been at the helm, including six classes rated in the top 11 nationally, and the 2013 recruiting class was ranked No. 2 class by InterMat.